-City beats United in Manchester derby, leads Premier League by 11
+City beats United in Manchester derby for record 14th straight win, leads Premier League by 11

 Just like City did in beating Chelsea 1-0 at Stamford Bridge and thrashing Liverpool 5-0 at home.

+City capitalized on two defensive mistakes by United striker Romelu Lukaku at set pieces to score its goals, with David Silva and Nicolas Otamendi applying close-range finishes in the 43rd and 54th minutes.

+Marcus Rashford equalized for United, from another defensive mistake, but the meeting of the league's top two teams was one-sided.
+Guardiola said only once had any of his teams — Barcelona, Bayern Munich or City — played better than that against United down the years, picking out Barcelona's win in the Champions League final at Wembley Stadium in 2011.

-Mourinho pointed to two major incidents in the final 10 minutes of normal time: the failure to award United a penalty for Otamendi's challenge on Ander Herrera and then City goalkeeper Ederson Moraes's double save from Lukaku and Juan Mata.
+Mourinho, who fell to a ninth loss in 20 head-to-heads with coaching rival Guardiola, pointed to two major incidents in the final 10 minutes of normal time: The failure to award United a penalty for Otamendi's challenge on Ander Herrera and then City goalkeeper Ederson Moraes's double save from Lukaku and Juan Mata.

 "Manchester City are a very good team and they are protected by the luck," Mourinho said.
 "The gods of football are behind them."